zahidkhawaja/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object model - basically the API to the page.

 2. What is an event?

+Something that has taken place on the page (click, mouse hover, load, error, etc).

 3. What is an event listener?

+A function that waits for an event to occur (such as a click) and then performs a task after that event has occurred.

 4. Why would we convert a NodeList into an Array?

+A nodelist is an "array-like object" but lacks all of the array methods such as forEach/map.

 5. What is a component?

+A reusable chunk of HTML/CSS/JavaScript (using JavaScript to create elements on the page).

 ### Git Set up